Snapshots of Food Industry News

 Wow!
 Momo aims for Rs 500 crore turn-over

 Fast food chain Wow!
 Momo is aiming for an Rs.
 500 crore turnover in the next five years.
 There aggressive expansion plans of opening 500 outlets will see them achieve their target.
 Their long-term mission is to become a global brand as India’s version of McDonald’s.
 They have plans to export packaged frozen momos along with specially prepared momo sauces and make them available across shelves in modern trade.
 Wow!
 Momo is also raising fresh funds of Rs.50 crore which will fuel the expansion drive.
 They wish to expand rapidly in Kolkata, Delhi-NCR, and Bengaluru during this year, with perhaps a small expansion in Chennai.
 Next fiscal it hopes to enter Hyderabad and Mumbai.

 Coca-Cola India has new Franchise Head

-Coca-Cola India has announced a new organisational structure with Shenaz Gill as Franchise Head for all 14 bottling plants operating in India.
+Coca-Cola India has announced a new organizational structure with Shenaz Gill as Franchise Head for all 14 bottling plants operating in India.
 Gill has been with Coca-Cola for 12 years and will take over the new role of Senior Vice-President Operations for the whole of India.
 This move has also been made keeping in mind the implementation of the GST that will convert the entire country into a single national market.

 Muthar Basha to head Consumer Business at Prabhat Dairy

 Prabhat Dairy has appointed Muthar Basha to head its consumer business.
 Basha has 25 years of sales and customer marketing business.
 He was executive with Hindustan Unilever and Britannia and head of sales at Global Consumer Products Limited which is backed by Goldman Sachs of US and Mitsui of Japan.
-At Britannia he delivered outstanding top line and bottom line growth.
+At Britannia, he delivered an outstanding top line and bottom line growth.